The Rye

 "The Rye" is the 121st episode of the NBC sitcom Seinfeld.
 It was the 11th episode of the seventh season, originally airing on January 4, 1996.
 It was the final episode of the series to be written by American comedian Carol Leifer.
-In this episode, Elaine's relationship with her saxophonist boyfriend is complicated by the issue of oral sex, George tries to avert a feud between his parents and his fiancée Susan's parents over a loaf of marble rye bread, and Kramer takes on a temporary job as a hansom cab driver.
+In this episode, Elaine must take baby steps with her saxophonist boyfriend because he balks at oral sex; only a loaf of marble rye can undo George's parents burning bridges with his in-laws; and Kramer becomes a hansom cab driver.